-Combination keys might work differently, depending on your
+Combination keys might work differently, depending on your software.

-software.

-Insert Activates the insert mode, which allows you to insert information between two existing characters.
+Insert Activates the insert mode, which enables you to insert information between two existing characters.
 When you press insert again, you return to the replace mode and write information over existing characters.

-Deletes a character or field.
+Delete Deletes a character or field.

-Print Screen Prints information on your screen to a printer.
+Print ScreenSends information on your screen to a printer.
 If the screen contains graphic images, they might not be printed correctly.

 Scroll Lock Determines how you move through information.
-When you press the programs use this function.

-Scroll Lock key, a light turns on at the top right corner of the keyboard.
+When you press the Scroll Lock key, a light turns on at the top right corner of the keyboard.
 With scroll locking on, the cursor can move through the information on the screen.
 With scroll locking off, the cursor remains stationary, and the information on the screen moves.
-Not many
+Not many programs use this function.

-Pause/Break Allows you to stop a program temporarily.
+Pause/Break Enables you to stop a program temporarily.